 Plan your travel in advance.
 You must know

 - The details of your flight

 - Maximum allowable baggage limit

 - Number of hubs (in case of a break journey) & connecting flights.
-Passengers making flight connection for must collect their bags on arrival at transit destination check in their bags again.
-This does not apply to passengers who
+Passengers making flight connections must collect their bags on arrival at transit destination and check in their bags again if the layover is more than 12 hours.
+This does not apply to passengers who –

 - Other transit information (in case you need to change the terminal during your break of journey)